-Andrew is in his first season as the head coach of the Thunderwolves after serving as an assistant for the past four years.
+Andrew is in his second season as the head coach of the Thunderwolves after serving as an assistant for four years.

 In 2013-14, his final campaign in a Thunderwolves' uniform, the Pickering, Ontario native was selected as the team captain, named the Lakehead University Male Athlete of the Year and was voted the team's Most Valuable Player.
 Wilkins is 17th on the list of the Thunderwolves' all-time scoring leaders.